uyennie/uyen-world/src/pages/works/amply.md

 After analysing these pain points, it became evident that developing a **Google Chrome extension**, named Amply, would be a more practical and accessible solution for addressing users' needs in the realm of ethical shopping.
 The extension format allows for **seamless integration** into users' existing online shopping experiences, providing **immediate access** to ethical ratings and information without the need for downloading and navigating a separate app.

-> **How might Amply, a Google Chrome extension, seamlessly integrate ethical ratings and information into users' online shopping experiences, fostering informed and conscious purchasing decisions while maintaining ease of use and accessibility?**
+> How might Amply, a **Google Chrome extension**, seamlessly integrate **ethical ratings** and information into users' online shopping experiences, fostering **informed and conscious purchasing** decisions while maintaining ease of use and accessibility?

+---

 `Phase Two`
 # Visualising the problem